lawrence14701-zz/lawrence14701/README.md

 terrains and environments.
 Since the inception of the web a new frontier was born.
 As a pioneer, It is my duty to challenge myself every day to help humanity unlock its full potential....... hmmm maybe I've been watching too many episodes of Black Mirror.
 - 👀 I’m interested in working with startups scale and grow.
-- 🌱 I’m currently learning ruby on rails
+- 🌱 I’m currently learning nestjs
 - 💞️ I’m looking to collaborate on cool projects, so reach out if you have a cool idea.
 - 📫 How to reach me, email me at lawrence.nicastro1@gmail.com